LiberTEM/LiberTEM/docs/source/gsoc.rst

 Project Ideas
 -------------

-These are somewhat larger work items that can keep you busy for the entire time.
+These are somewhat larger work items.
+Some of them can keep you busy for the entire time.
 Please feel free to suggest your own ideas as well!
 Just working on a number of smaller features and getting a good cross-sectional experience of LiberTEM can work as well.

 1. Beginner/Intermediate/Advanced: Implement new analysis workflows or improve an existing one.
     We have a number of them from easy to hard on our waiting list.
 This can give you experience with the product development, design and application side of software engineering, and applied data science.
 A major part of the work is first figuring out *what* to implement together with our users, and then *how* to implement it.
 You can decide how far you take it: A detailed requirements document, a technical specification, a prototype, or a full production-grade implementation?
 All of that is useful for us.